 Is disease a factor in the decline of Britain’s hedgehogs?

-Hedgehogs are susceptible to a range of internal parasites and diseases but what’s a natural level of infection for a wild hedgehog?
+Hedgehogs are prone to a range of parasites and diseases, but what’s a natural level of infection for a wild hedgehog?

-It is aimed at investigating and identifying the diseases that affect wildlife in gardens across Great Britain, with a focus on garden birds, amphibians, reptiles and hedgehogs.
+The project aims to identify the diseases that affect wildlife in gardens across Great Britain.
+They focus on garden birds, amphibians, reptiles and hedgehogs.
 The results from this project will inform conservation actions and garden wildlife management advice.

-The project is looking into whether infectious or non-infectious disease is a factor in the hedgehog decline and working out what a natural level of disease and parasitism may be.
+The project is looking into whether infectious or non-infectious disease is a factor in the hedgehog decline.
+They also hope to discover what a natural level of disease and parasitism may be.

 …….pssst.
 YOU CAN HELP!